Dan Friedkin

-Thomas Dan Friedkin (born 1965) is an American billionaire businessman, heir and film director.
-He is the owner and CEO of The Friedkin Group and its subsidiary Gulf States Toyota, which was founded by his father, Thomas H. Friedkin.
-He is also the owner and president of the football club A.S.
-Roma.
-As of February 2023, his estimated net worth is US$5.7 billion.
+Thomas Dan Friedkin (born February 27, 1965) is an American businessman.
+He is the chairman and CEO of The Friedkin Group.
+The Friedkin Group is a privately held consortium of businesses and investments in the automotive, luxury hospitality, sports and entertainment industries.

+He is also the owner and chairman of Serie A club Roma and Premier League club Everton.
+As of November 2025, his estimated net worth is US$9.4 billion.

 Early life

-Dan Friedkin was born in San Diego, California, the son of Thomas H. Friedkin.
-He has a bachelor's degree from Georgetown University, and a master's from Rice University.
+Dan Friedkin was born in San Diego, California on February 27, 1965, the son of Thomas H. Friedkin, founder of Gulf States Toyota Distributors, and grandson of Kenny Friedkin, founder of Pacific Southwest Airlines.
+He earned a bachelor's degree from Georgetown University, and a master's from Rice University.

 Career

-After Dan's father Tom turned 65, he turned over responsibility for running the holding firm and its 3,000 employees to son Dan, but remained chairman and was content to dispense advice.

-At age 35, Dan Friedkin was the CEO of Gulf States Toyota and Friedkin Group.
+Friedkin established The Friedkin Group as a consortium of companies, including Gulf States Toyota (GST), across the automotive, hospitality, entertainment, and sports industries.
+He is also the owner and CEO of GST.

-Since 2013, Friedkin has served as chairman of Auberge Resorts Collection, a portfolio of luxury resorts, hotels and vacation properties in the U.S., Mexico, Costa Rica, Europe, Caribbean, and Fiji.
+Since 2013, Friedkin has been chairman of Auberge Resorts, a portfolio of luxury resorts, hotels and vacation properties in the U.S., Mexico, Costa Rica, Europe, and the Caribbean.

-In 2017, Friedkin co-formed 30WEST, providing capital and guidance to creative projects and companies.
-In 2018, Friedkin and 30WEST acquired majority ownership in NEON, a theatrical marketing and distribution company that distributed the Academy Award-winning film Parasite.

-In December 2019, Friedkin started negotiations to purchase the Italian football club A.S.
-Roma, and on August 6, 2020, signed the preliminary contract to agree to pay $591 million to James Pallotta, the main shareholder of Roma.
+In December 2019, Friedkin started negotiations to purchase the Italian football club AS Roma, and, on August 6, 2020, signed the preliminary contract to agree to pay $591 million to James Pallotta, the main shareholder of Roma.

-Friedkin is the co-founder and principal at Imperative Entertainment, a studio specializing in the development, production and financing of original and branded entertainment across all platforms focusing on film, television and documentaries.
-Imperative Entertainment films include The Square (Palme d'Or at the 2017 Festival de Cannes), All the Money in the World and The Mule.
-Imperative Entertainment is also producing the 2021 film Killers of the Flower Moon, which will star Leonardo DiCaprio.
-Friedkin was also the director of the 2019 film The Last Vermeer.
-In addition, Friedkin has been recognized for his work in the film Dunkirk with a Taurus Stunt Award for Best Specialty Stunt.
-Friedkin piloted an authentic Spitfire through an aerial dogfight, landing on the beach at Dunkirk.
+In July 2024, Friedkin started negotiations to purchase English football club Everton.
+He agreed to buy the 94.1% share of the club owned by Farhad Moshiri in September 2024.
+On December 19, 2024, the deal was completed, and he became the majority owner of Everton at 99.5%.

+In March 2025, it was reported that Friedkin met with the NHL regarding placing an expansion team in Houston.